CobaltFusion/DebugViewPP/README.md

 - tailing files (drag an ascii file into debugview to tail it)
 - capture stdin piped messages, allows you to connect any kind of logging

-Coming up (implemented in bleeding-egde version)
+Coming up (implemented in bleeding-egde version 1.3)

 - Redesign of the monitoring code, more flexible and efficient, enable use of any collection as linebuffer